Symmetry reduction for tunneling defects due to strong couplings to phonons

-The Debye-Waller exponent for CN defects (parameters from table \ref{tabelle1}) in KCL is $\alpha_s\omega_D^2/\pi\simeq 1.9$ which puts the system in the intermediate regime between strong and weak coupling and we expect mixed behaviour.
+The Debye-Waller exponent for CN defects in KCl is $\alpha_s\omega_D^2/\pi\simeq 1.9$ which puts the system in the intermediate regime between strong and weak coupling and we expect mixed behaviour \cite{footy}.
 Unfortunately, only acoustic response measurements at defect concentrations of 45 ppm (or higher) are reported \cite{Nal01,Topp02}.
 They exhibit clearly relaxational as well as resonant contributions.
-An analysis in terms of weak defect-phonon coupling successfully described the data.
+An analysis in terms of weak defect-phonon coupling successfully describes the data \cite{Nal01}.
 Experimental data for dielectric response in these systems would be highly interesting in order to see whether they exhibit a tunnelling energy scale identical (weak coupling scenario) or different (strong coupling scenario) from the acoustic data.

 Even larger defect-phonon couplings are observed in crystals doped with OH impurities which, however, form [100] defects with 6 potential minima.
-Since it posses two tunnelling path, of which the geometrically shorter path is, however, not inversion symmetric, [100] defects exhibit qualitatively the same physics as outlined in the presented theory.
-Ludwig et al. \cite{Lud00} observe an anomalous isotope effect when doping KCL and NaCl with OH or OD.
+Since these defects possess two tunnelling paths, of which again the geometrically shorter path is not inversion symmetric, we expect that [100] defects exhibit qualitatively the same physics as outlined in the presented theory.
+Ludwig et al. \cite{Lud00} observe an anomalous isotope effect when doping KCl and NaCl with OH or OD.
 In detail, they find that the tunneling amplitude of OH is smaller compared to the tunneling amplitude of OD although OH is lighter.
 They attribute this effect to strong defect - phonon coupling of the OH defect.
 Furthermore, Suto and Ikezawa observed \cite{Suto84} in NaCl doped with OH that the 90$^\circ$ flip and the 180$^\circ$ flip have roughly tunneling amplitudes of the same size which points towards our proposed mechanism.
 The 90$^\circ$ flip tunneling amplitude is suppressed by strong defect - phonon coupling whereas the inversion symmetric 180$^\circ$ flip tunnel amplitude is unrenormalized.